carpentries/instructor-training/episodes/15-lesson-study.md

 What is useful about this model is that it helps us to be mindful of skipping steps in our ambition to achieve the highest levels of learning.
 Many courses strive -- and brag about -- bringing learners to "higher order" thought processes, asking learners to apply, analyze, evaluate, or create using content they learn in a course.
 When these efforts fail, it is typically because instructors have neglected to attend to the 'low-level' (foundational!) task of helping learners to remember and understand the underlying concepts.
 Most Carpentries workshop objectives, since they address novices, will focus at these lower levels.
-Where more advanced actions are expected, be mindful to provide support where prior learning may be required.
+Be mindful to provide support where prior learning may be required.

 ## Using Formative Assessments